-For the remaining assembly you won't need any more of the loose hardware except for the provided wood screws and the 3D printed ACME nut covers.
+For the remaining assembly you won't need any more of the loose hardware except for the provided wood screws.
 If you want, take a second to clean off your space and feel free to stick all the extra remains into a box for later use or maintenance on your machine.